 Do your posts add value?

-If you want to see value in your results, you’ve got to be prepared to add value to your content, and this means investing in both a strategy and work hours.
-Because it’s a complete time waste if your social media posts aren’t adding value.
-Not just for you, but for your audience, who will become disengaged and lose trust in your brand.
-Adding value to your social media posts will increase engagement, increase your audience and improve your brand’s reputation.
+If you want to see value in your results, you’ve got to be prepared to add value to your content.
+Adding value to your social media posts will boost engagement, increase your audience and improve your brand’s reputation.
 If not, your audience will become disengaged and lose trust in your brand.

-A review of your content to see what is and isn’t working, will help you move forward with understanding where you are succeeding and what needs improving.
-Which posts have received the most likes, comments, shares or views?
-Do photos perform better than videos, and do the same images perform as well on Facebook as they do on Instagram?
-Pull out your top three top performing posts on each platform.
+It’s worth taking stock of your current content to review what is and what isn’t working.
+You can then move forward with a better understanding of what works for your business.
+For example, which posts have received the most likes, comments, shares or views?
+Do photos perform better than videos?
+Do the same images perform as well on Facebook as they do on Instagram?
+Next, pull out your top three performing posts on each platform.
 Can you detect a pattern in what is popular?
-On the backflip, which of your posts have been a flop - you can learn a good lesson from them.
+Then, on the backflip, which posts have been a flop - what can you learn from them?

-How does your tone and language measure up?
-It’s one phrase we tend to have on repeat when it comes to branding, but consistency is key.
-Being able to define a personality and tone of voice that represents your business across all of your social media platforms, and your wider marketing communications, will help you strengthen your brand and make your message stronger.
+Have you considered the tone and language in your posts?
+It’s one phrase we tend to have on repeat when it comes to branding - but consistency is key.
+Defining a personality and tone of voice to represent your business across all of your social media platforms and your wider marketing communications will help you strengthen your brand and make your message stronger.

-Ask yourself, if your brand was a personality who would it be and what qualities would you associate with it?
-Is it casual and fun loving, stylish and savvy, or confident and serious?
-This will help you discover a tone for your communications.
-At Uproar Creative, we like to think that we’re friendly, and fun to work with!
+Ask yourself, if your brand was a personality, who would it be, and what qualities would you associate with it?
+Is it casual and fun-loving, stylish and savvy, or confident and serious?
+It will help you discover a tone for your communications.
+At Uproar Creative, we like to think that we’re friendly and fun to work with while also being professional!